 Tapping into this desire to inspire the next generation, the sector is already delivering events and activities.
 For example, Worley, a global provider of professional services in the energy, chemical, and resources sector, devised a creative, new initiative to spark interest from school-age children.

 Flipping the concept of parents' evening on its head, children were invited to come to Worley’s offices to get better insight into what their parents get up to at work.
 This included a virtual reality experience of offshore assets and understanding the importance of PPE.

-Initiatives like this can transcend past business units and nurture deep-rooted interests in STEM and energy and is a step towards closing the gender gap of women in STEM and in energy.
+Initiatives like this can transcend past business units and nurture deep-rooted interests in STEM and energy and is a step towards closing the gender gap of women in STEM and energy.

 But more can be done

-Cultivate continuous excitement towards STEM learning
+Cultivate continuous excitement towards engineering and technology learning

 Source: Shutterstock/Monkey Business Images